Prepping On A Budget With A Lunch At McDonald's

 Preparedness expert with over 40 years of survival experience in Scouting, military service, survival training, and community leadership.

-You don’t need to spend a lot on dehydrated packaged foods to build a substantial food store.
-While it can save time and effort, you can save money by investing a bit more time and effort.
+You don’t need to spend a lot on dehydrated or packaged foods to build a substantial food supply.
+In fact, if you are wondering how to start prepping on a budget, the key is investing a bit more time and planning instead of money.

 Start With a Plan In Mind

-Before spending a dime, sit down with paper and pen (or your favorite spreadsheet) and ask yourself a few key questions:
+Before spending a dime, sit down with paper and pen, or your favorite spreadsheet, and ask yourself a few key questions.
+First, think about what your household actually eats and uses:

 Ideally, everyone who will rely on the food storage should be part of this conversation.
 Getting family or household members involved not only spreads responsibility but also ensures that preferences, allergies, and dietary needs are accounted for.
 If that’s not possible, one responsible person can manage the planning, but collaboration builds buy-in and motivation.